Bariatric Weight Loss Surgery

 needs and health goals.
 We offer a comprehensive program with specialists

-including physicians, psychologist, registered nurses,
+including physicians, psychologists, registered nurses,

 registered dietitians, certified personal trainers, insurance advocates, support groups, and more.